 In the early days I focused on creating great content and attracting visitors.
 I published insightful posts three times a week.
 I promoted them in social media and forums.
 I was excited by each new comment and spent a lot of time checking my Google Analytics.
 All this helped me grow my reach but there was no big picture and strategic plan behind my efforts.
 It was only when I started to think strategically that I saw the real growth and benefits of running a site.
 These days I spend most of my time optimizing and tuning the existing site and content.

 What does it mean to be thinking strategically?
 It means that I identified my site’s purpose and started working smart with a plan and a goal in mind.
 I simplified the look and feel, focused the navigation, front page, sidebars, and the way I categorize content towards achieving my goals.
-I stopped creating content that didn’t get me closer to my targets and started creating purposeful content.
+I stopped creating content that didn’t get me closer to my targets and started creating purposeful content that converts.

-How to build a strategically effective site
+How to build a high conversion blog

 First time visitors take less than a few seconds to decide if your site is worth exploring.
 You have to get their attention and get it fast.
 One way of doing this is to make it easy on the eyes and clutter free and make it easy for your readers to find stuff that interests them.
 With an effective site the purpose will become clear and immediately evident to your first-time visitors.
 Your call-to-action will stand out.
 Your best converting content will be the essential focus and will not get lost in the archives.
 Knowing the main goal makes it easier to identify essential and non-essential site elements.
 Removing elements that don’t contribute towards your goals will help your visitors orient themselves and will have a surprising impact on your conversion rate.
 Review the following elements in order to build an effective site: